argoproj/argo-events/docs/concepts/sensor.md

 ## Event dependency
 A dependency is an event the sensor is waiting to happen.

-## Trigger
-A Trigger is the resource executed by sensor once the event dependencies are resolved..

 ## Specification
 Complete specification is available [here](https://github.com/argoproj/argo-events/blob/master/api/sensor.md).